isghe/minimal-bitcoin-explorer/README.md

 # Minimal Bitcoin Explorer

-This is a node.js project building a sqlite database with the amounts related to a generic Bitcoin Address.
+This is a node.js project building a `sqlite` database with the amounts related to a generic Bitcoin Address.
 The stage is to be considered experimental, and collected data still need validation.

+Soon a version running on `mongodb`.

 * [Installation](#installation)
 * [Configuration](#configuration)